andyatkinson/andyatkinson.github.io/book-contest.md

 Once you've done that:

 1. Look for a reply from me confirming that you're entered.
-1. I'll do draw three winners and email their codes on November 1st.
+1. I'll draw three winners and email their codes on November 1st.

 You've got until October 31st to enter.